-Married with three children, he enjoys playing Minecraft and Pokémon with his kids, creating strategic exercises and resources for musicians, and of course, performing, composing, and teaching!
-He also is interested in the accordion, video game music, and keeping up with trends in music technology.
+Married with three children, he enjoys playing Minecraft and Pokémon with his kids, creating strategic exercises and resources for aspiring musicians, and of course, performing, composing, and teaching!
+He is also interested in the accordion, video game music, and keeping up with trends in music technology.

 Dave Gluck, M.F.A.
 Percussion, Drum Set, Composition